-The formal procedures that govern the introduction of legislation are few and are found in House Rule XII.
-15 "The system for introducing measures in the House is a relatively free and open one," wrote former House Parliamentarian William Holmes Brown.
-16 House rules do not limit the number of bills a Member may introduce.
-17 Members may introduce legislation for any number of reasons, and they may do so on behalf of another individual, entity, or group "by request."
-18
+The formal procedures that govern the introduction of legislation are few and are found in House Rule XII.14 "The system for introducing measures in the House is a relatively free and open one," wrote former House Parliamentarian William Holmes Brown.15 House rules do not limit the number of bills a Member may introduce.16 Members may introduce legislation for any number of reasons, and they may do so on behalf of another individual, entity, or group "by request."17

-10 Additional information on the Office of Legislative Counsel can be found in CRS Report RS20735, Office of Legislative Counsel: House, by (name redacted)
+9 Additional information on the Office of Legislative Counsel can be found in CRS Report RS20735, Office of Legislative Counsel: House, by Matthew E. Glassman.

-11 Bills and resolutions are collectively referred to as "measures" or "legislation."
+10 Bills and resolutions are collectively referred to as "measures" or "legislation."
 Only bills and joint resolutions can make or change law, while simple and concurrent resolutions are used to address matters that are internal to one or both chambers of Congress.
-For examples of how each is used, see CRS Report 98-706, Bills and Resolutions: Examples of How Each Kind Is Used, by (name redacted).
+For examples of how each is used, see CRS Report 98-706, Bills and Resolutions: Examples of How Each Kind Is Used, by Richard S. Beth.

-12 Information on legislative drafting can be found on the office's website, at http://legcounsel.house.gov/members.
+11 Information on legislative drafting can be found on the office's website, at http://legcounsel.house.gov/members.

-13 U.S. Congress, House, Constitution, Jefferson's Manual, and Rules of the House of Representatives of the One Hundred Fourteenth Congress, H.Doc.
-113-181, 113th Cong., 2nd sess.
-(Washington: GPO, 2015), §816, p.
-615.
+12 U.S. Congress, House, Constitution, Jefferson's Manual, and Rules of the House of Representatives, H.Doc.
+114-192, 114th Cong., 2nd sess.
+(Washington: GPO, 2017), §816, p.
+623.

-14 For additional information on committee referral, see "The Referral of Legislation in the House" in CRS Report R41083, House Committee Markups: Manual of Procedures and Procedural Strategies, by (name redacted) and (name redacted)
+13 For additional information on committee referral, see "The Referral of Legislation in the House" in CRS Report R41083, House Committee Markups: Manual of Procedures and Procedural Strategies, by Michael L. Koempel and Judy Schneider.

-15 See also William Holmes Brown, Charles W. Johnson, and John V. Sullivan, House Practice: A Guide to the Rules, Precedents and Procedures of the House (Washington: GPO, 2011), ch.
-6, §6, pp. 168-169.
+14 See also Charles W. Johnson, John V. Sullivan, and Thomas J. Wickham, House Practice: A Guide to the Rules, Precedents and Procedures of the House (Washington: GPO, 2017), ch.
+6, §6, pp. 170-172.

-16 William Holmes Brown, House Practice: A Guide to the Rules, Precedents and Procedures of the House, (Washington: GPO, 1996), ch.
+15 William Holmes Brown, House Practice: A Guide to the Rules, Precedents and Procedures of the House, (Washington: GPO, 1996), ch.
 27, §1, p.
 547.

-17 Introduced legislation is often referred to as being "dropped," a literal reference to a bill being dropped in the hopper.
+16 Introduced legislation is often referred to as being "dropped," a literal reference to a bill being dropped in the hopper.

-18 Presidents, citizens, interest group representatives, and others may ask a Member to introduce legislation on their behalf.
+17 Presidents, citizens, interest group representatives, and others may ask a Member to introduce legislation on their behalf.
 Clause 7 of House Rule XII allows a legislative sponsor who wants to officially acknowledge such a request to include the words "by request" following the sponsor's name on the introduced bill.

-Between 1973 and 2016, Members introduced an average of about 20 bills and resolutions per Congress.
+Between 1973 and 2018, Members introduced an average of about 20 bills and resolutions each per Congress.
 Statistics on introduced measures are presented in Table 1.

 When a Representative has determined that a bill or resolution is ready for introduction, it is placed in the box, or "hopper," at the bill clerk's desk on the chamber floor when the House is in session, including a "pro forma" session.
-19 The hopper is pictured in Figure 1.
+The hopper is pictured in Figure 1.
 The sponsor must sign the measure and attach the names of any original cosponsors on a form provided by the Clerk's office, which is located in Room H-154 of the Capitol Building (5-7000).
-20 Cosponsors do not sign the bill, but sponsors are "strongly advised" in a Dear Colleague letter from the Speaker's office to include a cosponsor's original signature on the cosponsorship form during the 115th Congress (2017-2018).21
+Cosponsors do not sign the bill.
+Under the Speaker's announced policies of the 116th Congress (2019-2020), sponsors are "encouraged" to obtain original signatures from cosponsors prior to submitting a cosponsorship form.